 How is virtual/online high school education viewed in the admissions and financial aid processes?
 Is it considered equal to in-person instruction?
 Crowder College views online high school instruction as regular high school instruction and it does not impact admissions or financial aid processes.
 Crowder requires high school completion.
 Online or virtual high school instruction is considered equal to in-person instruction as long as it results in high school completion.

 Will there be any changes to financial aid packages for the fall?
-Crowder does not anticipate any changes to financial aid packages for fall 2020 based on the federal financial aid guidance, at this time.
+Crowder does not anticipate any changes to financial aid packages for fall 2020 based on the federal financial aid guidance.